hectorm/hblock-resolver/README.md

   --mount type=volume,src=hblock-resolver-data,dst=/var/lib/knot-resolver/ \
   hectormolinero/hblock-resolver:latest
 ```
-> It is likely that port 53 is already being used, the solution is left as an exercise for the reader.
+> It is likely that port 53 is already being used.
+Given the variety of environments where this instance could be deployed, the solution is left as an
+> exercise for the reader.

 ## Environment variables